monicahq/marketing_site/api_documentation/gifts.md

 <a id="markdown-response-3" name="response-3"></a>
 ### Response

-The API gift returns a gift object if the gift succeeds.
+The API returns a gift object if the gift succeeds.

 <pre><code class="json">{
   "data": {